dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 # THH of $\FF_p\dash$algebras

-Although the objects we're dealing with are unfamiliar, the following theorem Theorem (Bokstedt):
+Although the objects we're dealing with are unfamiliar, the following theorem lets you manipulate these objects using algebraic techniques.

+Theorem (Bokstedt):